 The original recipe was posted on November 23, 2015, and was last updated on November 4, 2020.

 - 1/2 pkg. refrigerated pie dough for 1 crust

 - 1 small zucchini chopped into 1 inch cubes

 - 6 ounces artichoke hearts drained (reserve 3 tablespoons of the marinade)

 - 1 cup Monterey Jack cheese

 - 1/2 teaspoon salt

 - 1/2 teaspoon pepper

-- Make pie dough and line tart pan or deep dish pie plate.
+- Make pie dough and line a 10-inch tart pan or deep dish pie plate.
 Refrigerate until ready to assemble the quiche.

-- Whisk together the eggs, half and half, milk, salt, and pepper; pour over cheese.
-Sprinkle with the fresh oregano and bake at 425 degrees for 15 minutes.
-If using a tart pan, place a cookie sheet on the rack underneath.
+- Whisk together the eggs, half and half, salt, and pepper; pour over cheese.
+Sprinkle with fresh oregano (or 1/2 teaspoon dried oregano).

 - Reduce the oven temperature to 350 degrees and continue baking 20 minutes or until set.
 Cool for 15 minutes before serving.